lucaspatel/q2-birdman/README.md

 ```

 ## Usage
 This CLI consists of three main functions: `run`, `summarize`, and `plot`.
+Each step must be run sequentially.
 Below are examples of how to use each:

 ### Run
 The `run` command ingests a [BIOM](https://biom-format.org) table, a metadata, a [Patsy-style](https://patsy.readthedocs.io/en/latest/formulas.html) formula, and an output directory.
 This command will execute BIRDMAn's main modeling logic, distributed across several jobs via submission to a SLURM cluster.
 This is accomplished by writing a script file to `<OUT_PATH>/logs` and submitting it.
 Depending on the size of the input BIOM table, this step may take a long time to complete.